Covaxin SARS-CoV-2 Vaccine Description

 Covaxin SARS-CoV-2 Vaccine Indication

-The Covaxin vaccine is indicated to prevent infection from the SARS-CoV-2 virus that causes COVID-19 disease.
+The Covaxin vaccine is indicated to prevent infection from the SARS-CoV-2 betacoronavirus that causes COVID-19 disease in humans.

 Covaxin SARS-CoV-2 Vaccine News